 Community Rebuilding Fund

 The Community Rebuilding Fund launched in September 2020 following Oregon’s devastating wildfire season which burned over one million acres, destroyed thousands of homes, and killed nearly a dozen Oregonians.
 These wildfires forever changed many of Oregon’s vibrant rural communities.
-To date the fund has awarded $6 million in grants to more than 57 organizations, helping these communities rebuild the fabric of our diverse and dynamic state.
+To date the fund has awarded more than $8 million in grants to 62 organizations, helping these communities rebuild the fabric of our diverse and dynamic state.

 - September 13, 2022: Oregon Community Foundation Deploys Another $1.7 Million in Community Rebuilding Fund Grants as Ravaged Communities Mark Two Years Since the 2020 Labor Day Fires

 - February 9, 2022: Oregon Community Foundation to Deploy Nearly $1.46 Million in American Red Cross Relief for Fire Impacted Communities in Oregon

 - November 10, 2021: Oregon Community Foundation and Community Rebuilding Fund Deploy $2.3 Million in Third Round of Relief for Fire Impacted Communities

 - September 15, 2021 Second Round of 2020 Community Rebuilding Fund Relief Deploys $1.4 Million for Fire-Ravaged Communities in Need

 - August 11, 2021: Nearly $4.7 Million Deployed for Long-Term Rebuilding of Communities Impacted by 2020 Fires in Oregon